cantremember/mongodb-sandbox/JSDOC.md

 <a name="Sandbox"></a>

 ## Sandbox
-A Sandbox that launches a stand-alone MongoDB Server for use within a Test Suite.
+A Sandbox that launches a stand-alone MongoDB Topology for use within a Test Suite.

 **Kind**: global class